History

 In 2012 a New Initiatives Scheme was introduced to provide multi-year support for larger scale projects.
 Over a period of three years seven awards were made totalling £150,000, to support a variety of projects including performances, recordings, workshops, commissions and bursaries.

-The sale of Edition Peters in 2023 has created an opportunity for the Foundation to set a new and confident strategy in relation to the contemporary music sector: further information will be provided once this is formulated.
+The sale of Edition Peters in 2023 has created an opportunity for the Foundation to set a new and confident strategy in relation to the contemporary music sector.
+In June 2025, the Foundation announced a £165,000 investment in six pioneering organisations across the UK’s vibrant new music scene.